-- 2d\rf layers, the original approach where polygons are assigned a rainfall gauge and spatial and temporal adjustment factors. - Gridded rainfall where rainfall distribution over time as a series of grids in ESRI .asc/.flt files or in a NetCDF file are specified.
+- 2d_rf layers, the original approach where polygons are assigned a rainfall gauge and spatial and temporal adjustment factors. - Gridded rainfall where rainfall distribution over time as a series of grids in ESRI .asc/.flt files or in a NetCDF file are specified.
 This feature was introduced for the 2016-03 release. - A rainfall control (.trfc) file that allows the user to specify rainfall gauges/points over the model and a series of commands to control how the rainfall is interpolated.
 This approach generates a series of rainfall grids available to the user for display or checking.

-7.4.3.2 2d\rf Layers
+7.4.3.2 2d_rf Layers

-The 2d\rf layer applies a rainfall depth to every active cell within the digitised polygon based on an input rainfall hyetograph.
-Table 7-7 lists the attributes of 2d\rf layers which are referenced in the .tbc file using the commands Read GIS RF or Read RowCol RF.
-The rainfall time-series data must be in mm versus hours, and is converted to a hydrograph to smooth the transition from one rainfall period to another (the converted hydrograph is reported in the .tlf file for cross-checking).
+The 2d_rf layer applies a rainfall depth to every active cell within the digitised polygon based on an input rainfall hyetograph.
+Table 7-7 lists the attributes of 2d_rf layers which are referenced in the .tbc file using the commands Read GIS RF or Read RowCol RF.
+The rainfall time-series data must be in mm versus hours.
+It is applied using a STEPPED approach.
+The STEPPED approach holds the rainfall constant for the time interval (i.e. the rainfall has a histogram stair-step shape).
+This means, for example, the second rainfall value in the time-series is applied as a constant rainfall from the first time value to the second time value.
+As with all rainfall boundaries, the first and last rainfall entries should be set to zero (otherwise these rainfall values are applied as a constant rainfall if the simulation starts before or extends beyond the first and last time values in the rainfall time-series).
 The Map Output Data Types RFR and RFC may be used to view the rainfall rate (mm/hr) and cumulative rainfall (mm) over time respectively.

-If the same rainfall is to be applied to all active cells in the model, the .tbc command Global Rainfall BC may be used in lieu of digitising a 2d\rf layer.
+If the same rainfall is to be applied to all active cells in the model, the .tbc command Global Rainfall BC may be used in lieu of digitising a 2d_rf layer.
+Note however, material layer losses (Table 6-12 and Table 6-13) don't apply if Global Rainfall BC is used.

 Note: If using direct rainfall boundaries then the double precision version may be required (see Section 11.4).
 The .tcf command Model Precision == Double can be used to ensure that only a double precision version of TUFLOW.
-This is recommend for direct rainfall models.
+This is recommended for direct rainfall models.